buildandtell/info/README.md

 	- What problems are you facing in the community?
 	- Who would you like us to invite for an AMA?
 (Hangouts/Text AMA)
 	- Introduce yourself to the forum
+	- Ideas on how we can use tech to solve current problems in Assam
+      - eg. A friend recently deviced an excellent prototype solution to Rhino poaching

 Offline, the most important playground to grow the community will always be events and meetups.